 A complaint of employment discrimination must be filed within one year from the date that the alleged discriminatory act occurred.

-To file a complaint of employment discrimination, go to the DFEH Web site home page and click on "File a Complaint."
-If assistance is required to complete the online complaint filing process, please call 800-884-1684.
+To file a complaint of discrimination, go to the DFEH Web site home page and click on "File a Pre- Complaint Inquiry."
+If assistance is required to complete the online Pre-Complaint Inquiry, please call 800-884-1684.
+The completion and submission of the Pre-Complaint Inquiry will initiate the complaint process.

 The Department is a neutral fact-finding agency.
 Department staff conduct impartial investigations in which records are reviewed and relevant witnesses are interviewed.
 An investigation may be conducted on site and/or through telephone interviews.
 The Department has the authority to take depositions, issue subpoenas and interrogatories and seek temporary restraining orders during the course of its investigation.
 All evidence gathered is analyzed to determine if a violation of the Fair Employment and Housing Act has occurred.
 In making its determination, the Department considers evidence from both sides as well as from any neutral parties the Department may have contacted.